 Benefits for Veterans

-Nearly 40,000 U.S. veterans are homeless, according to the National Alliance to End Homelessness.
+Nearly 40,000 U.S. veterans experience homelessness, according to the National Alliance to End Homelessness.
 The GI Bill® provides educational assistance to veterans, service members, and their dependents.
-Candidates can access information on programs and benefits using the comparison tool on the Department of Veterans Affairs website.
+Candidates can access information on programs and benefits using the comparison tool on the Department of Veterans Affairs' website.

 Financed with funds from the U.S. Treasury, SSI provides benefits to low-income people who are disabled, blind, or over the age of 65.
 The monthly payments can be used to pay for food, shelter, clothing, and other essentials.
 SSI recipients may also qualify for Medicaid assistance to help pay for doctor visits, prescription medications, and other medical services.